Skip to main navigation Skip to main content

 • any current and future risk assessment regarding each parent

-• any views regarding the proposed parenting orders sought by the parties.
+• any views regarding the proposed parenting orders (if this is known) sought by the parties.

 Note

-Child Safety’s decision about whether to provide a statement of position letter in a family law court should be based on:
+The CSSC manager’s decision about whether to provide a statement of position letter should be based on:

 • a sound decision-making framework which considers child protection legislation, family law legislation, child safety’s framework for practice, delegations, protocol between the department and the family law courts, relevant policies and procedures